French left runs divided, weakened in presidential race | Politics

 - France

-The French left runs divided and weakened in the presidential race as at least five main candidates rejected any alliance with each other — and an online vote meant to pick a leader Sunday appears doomed to fail.

-The so-called Popular Primary has been organised by left-wing supporters as an initiative meant to unite their ranks before the election scheduled in two rounds on April 10 and 24.
+The French left is running divided and weakened in this year's presidential race as at least five mainstream presidential candidates have rejected any alliances with each other — and an online vote meant to pick a leader appears doomed to fail.
+An icon of the French left, Christiane Taubira, a staunch feminist and a champion of minorities, won the so-called Popular Primary on Sunday designed to unite left-wing supporters before France's presidential election is held in two rounds on April 10 and April 24.
+More than 392,000 people voted in the primary.

-More than 460,000 people registered for the primary.
-Results of the four-day online vote are expected on Sunday evening.
-But the move already appears bound to fail: key contenders said they wouldn't respect the outcome because they don't respect the process.
+Yet many of the mainstream left-wing presidential contenders said they will not respect the outcome of the popular because they did not respect how it was set up.

+Taubira, 69, joined the race earlier this month in hopes of convincing others to join forces behind her candidacy.
+So far, her strategy hasn't worked.
+Critics and rivals both say her candidacy is further splintering the French left.

+“We want a united left, a left that stands up, because we are attached to left-wing ideals,'' she said after Sunday's result was announced.

+Taubira is revered for championing a same-sex marriage bill into French law in 2013.
+She last ran for president in 2002, the first Black woman to do so in France, winning 2.3% of the vote.

-At least five main figures from the left and the far-left are running for president, in addition to smaller candidates.
-At the moment, none of them appears in a position to reach the runoff in April's election.
+At least five main candidates ranging from left-wing to the far-left are running for president, in addition to lesser-known contenders.
+At the moment, none of them appears in a position to reach the two-person runoff in April's election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)